vincentarelbundock/marginaleffects/README.md

 #> 6     6 response  19.28004 0.8063905 17.61573  20.94435 146.6875  0 3.0
 ```

-We can plot how predictions change for different values of a variable –
+We can plot how predictions change for different values of one or more
-Conditional Adjusted Predictions – using the `plot_cap` function:
+variables – Conditional Adjusted Predictions – using the `plot_cap`
+function:

 ``` r
 plot_cap(mod, condition = c("hp", "wt"))